Martin Nance: Minnesota Vikings

 Nance then signed with the Minnesota Vikings.
 During his rookie season, he only saw action in the final game against the St. Louis Rams on December 31, 2006, where he recorded 4 receptions for 33 yards.
 After the 2008 preseason, the Vikings released him.

 Pittsburgh Steelers

 The Pittsburgh Steelers signed Nance to their practice squad on September 10, 2008.
 Nance again played with his college quarterback, Roethlisberger.
 After finishing the season on their practice squad, he was re-signed on February 18, 2009.
 He was waived on August 31.

 Marketing career

 Following his time in the NFL, Nance received a Master of Business Administration degree from the Ross School of Business at the University of Michigan and a certificate in executive education from Harvard University.
 He worked for the NFL in 2011 and then worked for PepsiCo's Gatorade division as the senior director of marketing and sports intelligence.
 In 2021, Nance was hired by the Vikings as chief marketing officer.

 Personal life

-His cousin Todd Jenkins was a wide receiver at Northwestern from 1980–1983.
+His cousin Todd Jenkins was a wide receiver at Northwestern from 1980 to 1983.